stealjs/steal/docs/pages/writing-plugins.md

 And now cat.png is preload it.
 If we were to insert it into the page later, such as after a user had clicked on a link, it would be fresh in the browser cache and would display nearly instantly.

-If you wanted to associate *all* .png files with this preload plugin, you could special it as the handler using [System.ext] configuration:
+If you wanted to associate *all* .png files with this preload plugin, you could special it as the handler using [config.ext] configuration:

 ```
 "steal": {